Dental Implants and Diabetes

 Diabetes impairs the body's natural ability to produce or respond to insulin, a hormone that regulates metabolism of carbohydrates and controls glucose levels.
 This slowing of these processes can lead to gum disease and tooth loss, delayed healing, and difficulty in responding to infection.
 After suffering tooth loss, diabetes patients tend to avoid solid foods that require heavy chewing.
 This can lead to poor nutrition, ineffective metabolism, and uncontrolled diabetes.

-uncontrolled diabetes can lead to implant failure
+Uncontrolled diabetes can increase risk of implant failure

 According to the American Diabetes Association, 1.5 million Americans are diagnosed with diabetes each year.
 As the number of Americans with diabetes increases, so does the demand for dental implants.
 Dental implants not only provide the best support for restorations such as crowns and dentures, but can also provide vital stimulation to the jawbone to prevent atrophy.
 Although dental implants are widely considered the optimal choice in restorative dentistry, patients with uncontrolled diabetes are at risk of several complications following dental implant surgery:

-Uncontrolled diabetes can impair osseointegration and result in implant failure.
+Uncontrolled diabetes and smoking can impair osseointegration and result in increased risk of implant failure.
 Osseointegration is the process by which your dental implants fuse with your jawbone to serve as an artificial root for your restoration and provide necessary jawbone stimulation.
 In a study performed by the National Center for Biotechnology Information, patients with poorly controlled diabetes, or HbA1c greater than 10 percent, had less implant stability immediately following surgery and took twice as long as healthy patients to achieve a stable baseline.
 However, once patients with poorly controlled diabetes reached a stable baseline, they experienced the same level of dental implant health as patients with controlled diabetes one year after the procedure.

 Peri-implantitis is an inflammation and infection of the gums surrounding dental implants.
 If left untreated, peri-implantitis can spread to the gum tissue and bone that supports the dental implants.
 Bone degeneration causes implants to become less stable.